jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 [Richard Hamming][] gave a famous lecture entitled ["You and your research"][hamming-txt] ([video][hamming-vid]).
 I highly recommend pouring over his advice.
-Among the many gems in there, one I want to highlight here is how he would have lunch with people from other departments.
+Among the gems in there, one I want to highlight here is how he would have lunch with people from other departments.
 Often he would raise the question "What are the important problems in your field?"
 And soon after that he would prod by asking why they